5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 Cycling Training Camp Girona

-Moreover, Gironas special interior location provides awesome roads:
+Moreover, Girona’s special interior location provides awesome roads:

 From the precursors of the Pyrenees to the beautiful Costa Brava known for the incomparable beauty of bathing in the sea.
 Girona has it all.
 The versatility of the region around Girona is elusive.
 Head towards the Pyrenees and you may find yourself in snow.
 Reach for the Costa Brava and ride in inconceivable nature and roads along the coast.

-With lots of gravel roads your offroad adventure has no limits in spain.
+With lots of gravel roads, your offroad adventure has no limits in Spain.

-Also you will feel the comfort of being a guest in spain immediately.
-And with the Spanish flow your training camp will turn from a serious cyclist into a holiday.
+Also, you will feel the comfort of being a guest in Spain immediately.
+And with the Spanish flow, your training camp will turn from a serious cyclist into a holiday.
 With the added relaxation you can squeeze out every bit of energy on your rides.
 Due to all the different climbs and routes around Girona riding can’t get boring.
 Even the climbs push you forward.
 It feels smooth and rolling up the roads with lots of variation.

 Not that typical climb that’s trying to pull you down.

 Accordingly, during rides make sure to do a coffee stop if preferred.
 Because coffee stops aid in variation to refuel, so you prevent hitting the wall.
-Surrounding city’s like Banyoles provide a great opportunity.
+Surrounding cities like Banyoles provide a great opportunity.
 It’s close to Girona and has a beautiful lake.
 I like to finish the bulk of my ride before a stop, so I know it’s not that far home.

 And what’s better after a hard ride on epic roads than sitting in a café at the lake with your favorite cake or some Spanish tapas?

-If you’re an advocate for healthy eating and lots of vegan options as I am, try out la comuna café and residence from pro triathletes and legends Jan and Emma Frodeno.
+If you’re an advocate for healthy eating and lots of vegan options as I am, try out La Comuna café and residence from pro triathletes and legends Jan and Emma Frodeno.

-They even have vegan gluten free donuts cause free the donut.
+They even have vegan gluten-free donuts cause free the donut.
 And to be honest, who doesn’t love fresh donuts?
-If you want to enjoy their awesome stuff every day you can stay in their la comuna residence for the duration of your training camp as well.
+If you want to enjoy their awesome stuff every day you can stay in their La Comuna residence for the duration of your training camp as well.

 For more information about the region check out Costa Brava Tourism and Catalonia Tourism.
+Or book your flight and hotel on *expedia.com

 You should call Girona your winter training camp if you’re looking for the ultimate cycling experience.
-Awesome landscapes, Spanish culture, healthy foods, even cycling guidance for a beginner’s camp.
+Awesome landscapes, Spanish culture, healthy foods, and even cycling guidance for a beginner’s camp.
 Girona serves your purpose.

-Now, it’s time for us to say goodbye to amazing Girona.
+Now, it’s time for us to say goodbye to the amazing Girona.
 We pack our bags and drive down south, along the coast to our next destination.

 You’ve probably guessed it already.